Policies & Procedures

 - Microsoft Word, Excel or other common programs where training is available elsewhere (we have IT support on the 1st floor)

-Students must sign in at the Student Assistant desk when entering the Digital Learning Studio.
+Students must sign in at the Student Assistant desk when entering the Digital Media Commons.
 All students must list their name, USF U number and a brief description of the multimedia project they are working on before being assigned a workstation.

 Workstations are open on a first-come first-serve basis unless a class is scheduled.
 Workstations will be open for a maximum of two-hour blocks (if other students are on waiting list for a workstation).
 Space permitting, students can sign up for another hour by hour reservation.